 Walk or travel with a friend or a group of people.

-Carry deterrents, such as pepper spray, for emergency situations.
+Carry deterrents, such as pepper spray, for emergencies.

 Keep your head up and your eyes alert while walking.
 Don’t walk and text or look at your phone.
-You won’t be able to keep an eye on your surroundings and may become a target for cell phone, purse, or wallet thieves.
+You won’t be able to monitor your surroundings and may become a target for cell phone, purse, or wallet thieves.

 If you walk or jog regularly, change your path to keep anyone from knowing your route.

-Always have your keys ready and look around before getting to your house door.
+Always have your keys ready and look around before entering your house.

 As you approach your car, have keys ready and in your hands, then look inside, outside, and underneath before unlocking the doors.
 Lock doors immediately once inside.

 Keep your car in good running condition.
-Make sure there’s enough gas to get where you’re going and back.
+Ensure there’s enough gas to get where you’re going and back.

 If you think you’re being followed, change course and walk or drive to a different crowded public location for help.